 In This Article

-Its typical fragrance, discovered in fine perfumery thanks to oak moss, is now diffused in certain fragrances thanks to oak absolute.
-The oak wood note is a woody scent less strong than the moss and more syrupy which embellishes our senses with a woody, smoky but also delicately vanilla touch.
+The distinctive fragrance of oak wood, discovered in fine perfumery thanks to oak moss, is now present in certain fragrances through oak absolute.
+The oak wood note is a less potent woody scent compared to oak moss, offering a more syrupy essence that delights our senses with its woody, smoky, and delicately vanilla touch.

-This notable difference between the two perfumery products is also noticeable in the use of the oak note which applies to oriental feminine perfumery where the foam rarely enters the compositions.
-Thus Eau des Merveilles by Hermès, Ange ou Démon by Givenchy, use for oriental scents sometimes the note of oak as a top note and sometimes the note of oak as a base note.
-For Hermès it is married to other precious woods such as Atlas cedar or Peruvian balsam, for Givenchy it is combined with vanilla, rosewood and tonka bean.
+This distinction between the two perfumery products is also evident in the use of oak notes in oriental feminine perfumery, where oak moss rarely appears in compositions.
+Eau des Merveilles by Hermès and Ange ou Démon by Givenchy, for example, utilize oak notes as top or base notes in their oriental scents.
+Hermès combines oak with other precious woods like Atlas cedar or Peruvian balsam, while Givenchy pairs it with vanilla, rosewood, and tonka bean.

-Of course, the oak note is present in woody or aromatic male citrus.
-For Chêne by Serge Lutens it is thus unveiled as a heart note alongside beeswax, birch and rum, as in the beautiful mixed fragrance from the same designer Miel de bois.
-In Ck free by Calvin Klein, oak wood combines with azobé and Texas cedar woods to coat white musk and patchouli.
-Finally, the lovely woody-oriental A * Men Pure Wood offers a note of raw oak associated with cypress.
+Oak notes also feature in woody or aromatic men's citrus fragrances.
+In Chêne by Serge Lutens, it appears as a heart note alongside beeswax, birch, and rum, as well as in the mixed fragrance Miel de bois by the same designer.
+In CK Free by Calvin Klein, oak wood blends with azobé and Texas cedar woods, coating white musk and patchouli.
+A * Men Pure Wood, a delightful woody-oriental scent, features a raw oak note combined with cypress.

-The oak wood absolute obtained thanks to its bark therefore makes it possible to highlight and combine with a wide range of olfactory accords.
-Moreover, this broad complementarity is demonstrated by the audacity of certain compositions which dare to associate a note of oak with a fruity floral scent for example, such as Lost Cherry by Tom Ford, or with a citrus accord, as in Azure Lime by Tom Ford.
+Oak wood absolute, derived from oak bark, can be highlighted and paired with a wide range of olfactory accords.
+This versatility is demonstrated by the audacity of certain compositions that dare to combine an oak note with a fruity floral scent, such as Lost Cherry by Tom Ford, or with a citrus accord, as seen in Azure Lime by Tom Ford.